danielaolartebo/IA-titanic-kaggle-contest/README.md

 # ***Titanic Kaggle Contest***

-*Fourth python workshop for Artificial Intelligence class focused on an existing kaggle contest*
+*Python workshop for Artificial Intelligence class focused on an existing kaggle contest*

 ## ***Built With*** 🛠️